WordPress Twenty Nineteen Demo: Testing Beta Version

 We were eager to see it in the wild but failed to find a Twenty Nineteen demo.
-Though there are quite illustrative Twenty Nineteen theme mockups and InVision prototypes, unfortunately, we can’t so far get the feeling of how the theme operates in real time.
+Though there are quite an illustrative Twenty Nineteen theme mockups and InVision prototypes, unfortunately, we can’t so far get the feeling of how the theme operates in real-time.

 So why not run it ourselves?
 This idea brought the WordPress 2019 theme demo to life and it is now accessible to everyone for preview purposes.